Monitor GitLab Runner usage

 Embedded Prometheus metrics

-GitLab Runner is instrumented with native Prometheus
+GitLab Runner includes native Prometheus metrics,

 path.
 The server - if enabled - can be scraped by the Prometheus monitoring